Summer 2003 Student Employment

 If the student is registered for less than half-time, the employing department must appoint the student on temporary OPS through Division of Human Resources.

 2. Students may not work during scheduled classes or exams without written approval using a class dismissal form.

-3. A friendly reminder, to please verify that all nonresident aliens with a F-1 or J-1 visa status has not expired before sending them to renew their work permit.
+3. A friendly reminder, please verify that all nonresident aliens with a F-1 or J-1 visa status have not expired before sending them to renew their work permit.

 4. Students must have pre-registered for summer classes before a work permit can be issued.

 If you have any questions, please contact the Student Employment Section at 392-0296.